 References- Data Communication and Network,5th Edition, Behrouz A.Forouzan.

-This article is contributed by Saloni Gupta.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Feeling lost in OS, DBMS, CN, SQL, and DSA chaos?
 Our Complete Interview Preparation

 Course is the ultimate guide to conquer placements.
 Trusted by over 100,000+ geeks, this course is your roadmap to interview triumph.